yuschick/Candy-Pine/README.md

     <h2 align="center">Candý Pine for VSCode</h2>
 </p>

-<p align="center">Welcome to Candý Pine, a soft, harmonious and candy-inspired theme, based off of the beautiful <a href="https://github.com/rose-pine/rose-pine-theme">Roseè Pine</a>.</p>
+<p align="center">Welcome to Candý Pine, a soft, harmonious and candy-inspired dark theme, based off of the beautiful <a href="https://github.com/rose-pine/rose-pine-theme">Roseè Pine</a>.</p>

 ## Usage